Rylsk, Russia: Attractions

-Its oldest buildings are three churches of the monastery of St. Nicholas, all erected in the mid-18th century.
+Its oldest buildings are the three churches of the monastery of St. Nicholas, all erected in the mid-18th century.
 Some of the most prominent buildings in the town were commissioned by the Shelikhov merchants who traded with Alaska Natives in North America in the late 18th century, the most famous of whom, Grigory Shelikhov, was born in the town.
 A monument was erected to his memory on the central square.
 The foremost of the town's churches are the Uspensky Cathedral (1811) and the Pokrovsky Cathedral (1822).